Gain

 Element-wise(K.*u)

-- each element of the input signal is multiplied by each element of the gain.
-If necessary, the unit performs expansions so that the input data and gain have the same size. -
+— each element of the input signal is multiplied by each element of the gain.
+If necessary, the block performs extensions so that the input data and the gain have the same dimensions. -

 Matrix(K*u)

-- The input data and gain are multiplied by a matrix with usage of the input data as the second operand. -
+— The input data and the gain are multiplied by a matrix using the input data as the second operand. -

 Matrix(u*K)

-- the input data and gain are multiplied by the matrix with usage of the input data as the first operand.
+— The input data and the gain are multiplied by a matrix using the input data as the first operand.

 Values |